Sep 15, 2011

 For the blueberry glaze:

-2 tsp blueberry juice (from fresh or frozen blueberries),
+2 tsp blueberry juice (from fresh or frozen blueberries),half of vanilla pod,

 1 tsp lemon juice,